tokenradarlabs/tokenator/src/docs/usage.md

 ```

 *   `DISCORD_BOT_TOKEN`: Your Discord bot's token.
 Obtain this from the Discord Developer Portal.
 *   `COINGECKO_API_KEY`: (Optional) An API key for CoinGecko.
-While the bot can function without it, providing one can help avoid rate limiting issues with CoinGecko's public API.
+While the bot can function without it, providing one can help avoid rate-limiting issues with CoinGecko's public API.
 *   `DATABASE_URL`: The connection string for your PostgreSQL database.
 Tokenator uses Prisma for database interactions.

 ### Running the Bot